1 9 5 7 – 1 9 6 7 (UK)

 Host Jeremy Hawk had enjoyed a long career in music halls and on London’s West End stages.
 He also appeared on television as straight man to Benny Hill, Arthur Askey and Norman Wisdom.

-When he left the show in 1962 he was replaced first by Bill Grundy, and then by Canadian-born Barbara Kelly, best-known as a panellist on the British version of What’s My Line?.
+When he left the show in 1962 he was replaced first by Bill Grundy, and then by Canadian-born Barbara Kelly (pictured below), best-known as a panellist on the British version of What’s My Line?.

 A children’s version of the show – Junior Criss Cross Quiz – was produced the same year the adult version started, although the children played for prizes instead of money.